AndersonGarrote/PMD/Comandos Básicos/Comandos Básicos.md

 RQL: `from Products where PricePerUnit = 15 order by UnitsOnOrder as long `

-SQL: `select * from Products where PricePerUnit = 15 orderby UnitsOnOrder`
+SQL: `select * from Products where PricePerUnit = 15 order by UnitsOnOrder`

 ### Cláusula `group by`
 RQL: `group by <column>`